 What is a midwife and how can they help me?

-A Midwife is a qualified health professional, trained and specialised to providing care, education, advice and support to women and their families during pregnancy, labour and birth, and the early postnatal period.
+A Midwife is a qualified health professional, trained and specialised in providing care, education, advice and support to women and their families during pregnancy, labour and birth, and the early postnatal period.
 (Australian College of Midwives)

 Midwives can be based at a hospital, birth centre or may be based in the community.